8 killed in shooting at Dallas Cowboys watch party in Plano, police say

 (CNN)A man shot and killed eight people at a Dallas-area home where people had gathered to watch a Dallas Cowboys football game on TV, authorities say.

-A police officer who was called to the home in Plano Sunday shot and killed the gunman there, authorities said.
+A police officer who was called to the home in Plano on Sunday shot and killed the gunman there, authorities said.

-The names of the victims and the gunman were not immediately released.
-The gunman had a connection to the house, Plano Police Chief Greg Rushin said, without elaborating.

-"They (the victims) knew who he was.
-It wasn't a stranger-on-stranger crime," Rushin said at a news conference Monday.

-The victims were men and women in their 20s and 30s, Rushin said.
+One of the victims, Meredith Hight, 27, was the estranged wife of the gunman, officials said Tuesday.
+At a news conference on Monday, Plano Police Chief Greg Rushin had said the gunman had a connection to the house.

+The other victims were Anthony Cross, 33; Olivia Deffner, 24; James Dunlop, 29; Darryl Hawkins, 22; Rion Morgan, 31; Myah Bass, 28; and Caleb Edwards, 25, the Plano Police Department said in a news release.

 "We've never had a shooting of this magnitude.
 We've never seen this many victims before.
-It's just a terrible event," the chief said.
+It's just a terrible event," Rushin said.

 Calls reporting multiple gunshots came in to Plano Police dispatch around 8 p.m.
 Sunday.
-An officer nearby approached the residence just two minutes later, where he heard gunfire and found shooting victims down in the backyard, Rushin said.
+An officer nearby approached the residence two minutes later, where he heard gunfire and found shooting victims in the backyard, Rushin said.

 The officer "showed great bravery," immediately engaging and fatally shooting the armed suspect who was inside the residence, Rushin said.